Trapezoid: Area

-where $a$ and $b$ are the lengths of the bases, and $h$ is the height (the perpendicular distance between these sides).
+where $a$ and $b$ are the lengths of the bases, and $h(=c\sin A)$ is the height (the perpendicular distance between these sides).
 This method was used in the classical age of India in Aryabhata's Aryabhatiya (section 2.8), yielding as a special case the well-known formula for the area of a triangle, by considering a triangle as a degenerate trapezoid in which one of the parallel sides has shrunk to a point.

-The 7th-century Indian mathematician Bhāskara I derived the following formula for the area of a trapezoid with consecutive sides $a$, $c$, $b$, $d$::
+The 7th-century Indian mathematician Bhāskara I derived the following formula for the area of a trapezoid with consecutive sides $a$, $c$, $b$, $d$: